-Establishing Juneteenth as a federal holiday isn't necessarily unwelcome, but it does nothing to change the fact that six states are in the process of banning education about systemic racism in schools, that another 14 states are enacting laws that restrict voting access, or that reparations legislation remains stalled throughout the country.
+Establishing Juneteenth as a federal holiday isn't necessarily unwelcome, but it does nothing to change the fact that six states proposed banning education about systemic racism in schools, that another 14 states proposed laws that restrict voting access, or that reparations legislation remains stalled throughout the country.

-Pushing to make Juneteenth a federal holiday, something President Donald Trump promised during an Atlanta campaign rally last summer in an attempt to win over Black voters, at the very least acknowledges that slavery was a bad thing that we shouldn’t forget.
+Pushing to make Juneteenth a federal holiday, something Donald Trump promised during an Atlanta campaign rally during his presidency in an attempt to win over Black voters, at the very least acknowledges that slavery was a bad thing that we shouldn’t forget.
 Republican lawmakers have started a crusade against the teaching of critical race theory (an academic concept about systemic racism), falsely claiming that teaching about racism sows greater division.
 The passage of such laws would make it illegal to explore the origins of Juneteenth and why we celebrate it today.

 Imagine making Juneteenth a federal holiday when laws are being enacted all over the country that will prevent people from being taught why it's a holiday.

 — Titty Roux (@thejournalista) June 16, 2021

 “Imagine making Juneteenth a federal holiday when laws are being enacted all over the country that will prevent people from being taught why it's a holiday,” writes Monique Judge, news editor for The Root.